-It was 77 years ago this month that the Greek expeditionary force made a decisive contribution to the Allies’ effort to repel the Germans from the Italian peninsula.
+It was seventy-eight years ago this month that the Greek expeditionary force made a decisive contribution to the Allies’ effort to repel the Germans from the Italian peninsula.

 The Rimini takeover was not only the prize of the fortnightly hard and bloody battle of the Brigade, but it brought Greece back to the forefront two years after the battle of El Alamein.

-The 3rd Hellenic Mountain Brigade heroic contribution gave Greece credit to promote its positions and territorial claims at the ensuing peace conference.
+The heroic contribution of the 3rd Hellenic Mountain Brigade gave Greece credit to promote its positions and territorial claims at the ensuing peace conference.

 The forming of the 3rd Hellenic Mountain Brigade